armory/docs/content/en/docs/release-notes/feature-support-matrix.md

 ## Observability Plugin

-## Pipelines as code
+## Pipelines as Code

-Pipelines as code gives you the ability to manage your pipelines and their templates in source control.
+Pipelines as Code gives you the ability to manage your pipelines and their templates in source control.

 **State**